top of page

 Sid Roman Orlando Bilingual Mediator

-As a bilingual Attorney and Florida Supreme Court Certified Mediator Certified in Small Claims, County, Circuit, Foreclosure and Bankruptcy Courts, Sid Roman has been providing Alternative Dispute Resolution and Mediation Services of the highest caliber to Courts, the Orange County Bar Association, businesses and individuals throughout Central Florida for over 20 years.
+As a bilingual Attorney and Florida Supreme Court Certified Mediator, Sid Roman has been providing Dispute Resolution and Mediation Services of the highest caliber to Courts, the Orange County Bar Association, businesses, and individuals throughout Central Florida for over 25 years.
+Whether you have a Small Claims, County, Circuit, Foreclosure, or Bankruptcy matter anywhere in Florida, Sid can help you find a resolution.

 Sid regularly volunteers as a Mediator for the County and Circuit courts of the Ninth Judicial Circuit (Orange and Osceola counties), where he has earned praise and recognition for his almost 20 years of volunteer service.